 5 Steps to make hand soap at home

-Step 3: Add dye.
-For making soap from the base, experts say to use food colorings that don't make the mass cloudy or form lumps.
-It only takes 5 drops per 100 g of base to give the soap a bright, rich color.
-When making natural soap from scratch, it's best to use mineral pigments like titanium dioxide for bleaching, chromium oxide for green, and iron oxide for red.
+Step 3: Add dye to the soap.
+Use food colorings for a bright and rich color, about 5 drops per 100 grams of soap.
+For natural soap, use mineral pigments like titanium dioxide for bleaching, chromium oxide for green, and iron oxide for red.

-Step 5: Give the shape you want.
-Use a spray bottle of alcohol to coat the chosen mold.
-Fill it gently with liquid soap and put it somewhere cool for a few hours or in the fridge for five minutes.
-The setting time is usually written on the package of soap base.
-After the soap has hardened, you can take it out of the mold by dipping it in hot water.
-Place on a piece of paper and let dry for two days.
+Step 5: Give the soap the shape you want by filling the chosen mold with the liquid soap and letting it cool or placing it in the fridge for a few minutes.
+The setting time will be indicated on the soap base package.
+Once the soap has hardened, remove it from the mold by dipping it in hot water.
+Let it dry on a piece of paper for two days.

 10 Handmade Soap Making Tips

 Even people who know how to make soap by hand can make mistakes when they use new ingredients.
 We got 10 tips from people who make soap to help you with your experiments.